-As a pet owner, there are many reasons why you might want to use mulch.
+As a pet owner, there are a few reasons why you might want to use mulch, as this material is:

-The most important thing you need to know about dogs and mulch is which kinds are harmful, and which kinds are safe.
+The first thing you need to know about dogs and mulch is which kinds are harmful and which kinds are safe.

 What Should You Avoid?